fabiosenracorrea/dynamodb-provider/readme.md

 Index partitions return `.index()` method instead of `.entity()` when used.

+Another great usage of partition is to facilitate your **collections** creation.
+Let's explore what a collection is:

 ## Single Table Schema: Collection

 Collections define joined entity structures for retrieval.
 Data in single-table designs often spans multiple entries that need to be retrieved and joined together.